Optimal Blue / 2025

 From Proof of Concept to Production

 Before committing engineering resources, we ran a second round of validation research with some of our largest accounts.
-The feedback was overwhelmingly positive — it affirmed the general direction and provided granular refinements on data types, time frames, and widget-level details that tightened the final spec.
+The feedback was overwhelmingly positive.
+It affirmed the general direction and provided granular refinements on data types, time frames, and widget-level details that tightened the final spec.

 What Comes Next